xStarbound/xStarbound/doc/lua/root.md

 A JSON path may optionally be specified after a colon in a JSON asset path (where it is called a *subpath*), and some callbacks accept a JSON path (marked with a `JsonPath` type) directly.
 The path string syntax is as follows:

-- *`k`:* A JSON object «root» key, where `k` is substituted for the literal key string, without quotes; e.g., `parameters`.
+- *`k`:* A JSON object "root" key, where `k` is substituted for the literal key string, without quotes; e.g., `parameters`.
-- *`.k`:* A JSON object «subdirectory» key; e.g., `.animationConfig`.
-Used to access the value associated with a given key inside an object associated with the given «root» or «subdirectory» key. `k` is substituted as for «root» keys above.
+- *`.k`:* A JSON object "subdirectory" key; e.g., `.animationConfig`.
+Used to access the value associated with a given key inside an object associated with the given "root" or "subdirectory" key. `k` is substituted as for "root" keys above.
 A path string may *not* begin with a subdirectory key.
 - *`[x]`:* A JSON array index specifier, where `x` is either an unsigned integer or `-` (refers to the last index in the array).
 Used to access the value at the specified array index.
 Indices begin at `0`, not `1`.
-Path strings *may* begin with an array index, assuming the «root» is an array (as in many JSON patch files).
+Path strings *may* begin with an array index, assuming the "root" is an array (as in many JSON patch files).

 Keys and index specifiers may be freely concatenated as in Lua code; e.g., `"actionOnReap[2].action"` accesses the value of the key `"action"` of an object at the third index of the array `"actionOnReap"` at the "root" of the config.